 “Gift cards are lazy and impersonal”

 Are gift cards impersonal?
 Yes, they can be and that is a strength!
-A generic gift card like Vanilla or Amex is a good idea for people whose tastes you don't know much about.
+A generic coupon like Vanilla, Visa, Mastercard, or Amex is a good idea for people whose tastes you don't know much about.
 But not only!
 Think of that teenage family member of yours.
-What teenager wants an adult to choose something for them?
+What teenager wants an adult to choose an actual gift for them?
 You could offer them cash, yes, but a gift card allows them to spend in a thoughtful way, and it teaches them about controlled spending.
 Moreover, if there are safety concerns, a parent can track what their teen is spending the gift card on based on their internet history.

 But eGifts can also be very very personal and tailored to a person’s taste.
 Think about a DoorDash or Nintendo Card when you know the recipient is a regular user of those services.
-Prepaid credits attached to a particular brand may reveal just how well you know someone.
-They say you know what that person exactly likes and want to treat them to that specific experience or item.
-Only with a gift card, you could give Netflix as a gift to older people who you know are afraid to link their bank accounts.
-You could offer Spotify to a music lover friend, or a stash of Robux to that young cousin who is hooked on Roblox.
+Prepaid credits attached to a specific store or brand may reveal just how well you know someone.
+They say the gift-giver knows what that person exactly likes and wants to treat them to that specific experience or item.
+Only if you buy gift cards, you can give Netflix as a gift to older people who you know are afraid to link their bank accounts.
+You can offer Spotify to a music lover friend, or a stash of Robux to that young cousin who is hooked on Roblox.

 “Gift cards are just less useful money”

-In addition, buying certain services, is much more practical than offering money.
-Because how do you give Minecoins to your little brother who is crazy for Minecraft but doesn’t have a debit card?
+In addition, buying certain services is much more practical than offering money.
+Because how do you give Minecoins to your little brother who is crazy about Minecraft but doesn’t have a debit card?
+How do you give apps for Christmas?
 Why buy a video game for a PC gamer when you can give him or her a Steam Card?
 If you are not a gamer yourself who is used to playing with the person, you have little chance of correctly choosing the title or DLC they want – in which case the game you select might be an impersonal and unwanted gift.

 “Gift cards encourage spending”